junjiemars/.emacs.d/README.md

 Any ```Shell```, copy environment variables, and on any platforms.

-Don't tell me [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell), that is a poor implementation: unstable and slow.
+[exec-path-from-shell](https://github.com/purcell/exec-path-from-shell) has a poor implementation for the same functionalities, it is unstable and slow.
+But here, We had a builtin one, and more stable and more faster.

 The shell spec locate in ```(emacs-home* "private/self-env-spec.el")```